Safe hydraulic and pneumatic tool use on busy job sites

 Where do injuries often occur?

-Improper tool handling is usually the cause of most reaction arm related injuries.
-If the tool in use cannot be operated hands-free, a handle should be used with the tool to prevent the operator from holding too near the reaction arm.
+Improper tool handling is usually the cause of most reaction arm-related injuries.
+If the tool in use cannot be operated hands-free, a handle should be used with the tool to prevent the operator from holding it too close to the reaction arm.

 Another way to prevent reaction arm injuries is through the use of specialized reaction fixtures that are designed for your application.
 New technology is available allowing tools hands-free operation and without external reaction on all applications.